 James Beech joined IR Media Group as Editor-in-Chief in January 2022.
 He was a multimedia journalist, editor, client relationship manager, awards host and public speaker at Campden Wealth, for and about the global ultra-wealthy multigenerational family business and office community, in 2016-21.

 The Englishman reported and photographed news and features for daily and weekly regional newspapers and websites, in New Zealand and Australia, including the Otago Daily Times and Canterbury-Bankstown Express, in 2006-15.

 He wrote and edited market-leading consumer magazines and websites in Bournemouth then worked in public relations and media communications in London, in 1999-2006.

 He graduated from Bournemouth University with a BA (Hons) in Multimedia Journalism in 1999.

 Our awards-by-research nominees are determined by the input of hundreds of analysts and portfolio managers, who give their opinions on which companies provide them with the best IR service in Canada.
 Every year we invite any publicly listed company to submit their list of buy and sell-side analysts and portfolio managers, so that they have the opportunity to vote via our survey.

 If you have any questions on this process or wish to access our data sharing agreement, please visit our Frequently Asked Questions page.
-We are no longer accepting lists for the 2022 research, but should you have any queries about the process, please contact [email protected].
+For any further queries about the research process, please contact [email protected].